Egypt, China deepen cooperation during El-Sissi's visit to Beijing - ExBulletin

 The Egyptian delegation discussed bilateral relations and stability in the Middle East in light of the war between Israel and Hamas in Gaza, according to a statement issued by the Egyptian presidency.
 He gave no details.

-The agreements include collaboration in China's Belt and Road Initiativewhich leads Chinese companies to build Chinese-financed transport, energy and infrastructure projects abroad.
+The agreements include collaboration under China's Belt and Road Initiative, which brings Chinese companies to build Chinese-funded transportation, energy and infrastructure projects abroad.

-China invested billions of dollars in Egyptian state projectsincluding the Suez Canal Economic Zone and the new administrative capital east of Cairo.
+China has invested billions of dollars in Egyptian public projects, including the Suez Canal Economic Zone and the new administrative capital east of Cairo.

 Investments between Egypt and China amounted to around $14 billion in 2023, up from $16.6 billion in 2022, according to the latest data released by the Egyptian Statistics Agency.